faderskd/faderskd.github.io/_posts/2024-05-15-kafka-replication.markdown

 by the OS.
 The abrupt entire OS shutdown is something which can cause the data loss.
 Leveraging the page cache provides improved response times and nice performance.
 But is it safe ?
 And why I'm talking about it during the replication ?
 Kafka can afford asynchronous writing thanks to the usage of its replication protocol.
 Part of it, is partition recovery.
-In the event of uncontrolled partition leader shutdown, where some of the messages may have been lost (because done without fsync) the Kafka depends on the controller broker, which performs leader election for that partition.
+In the event of uncontrolled partition's leader shutdown, where some of the messages may have been lost (because done without `fsync`) the Kafka depends on the controller broker, which performs leader election for that partition.
 The objective is to choose a leader with a complete log - the one from the current `ISR`.

 ### Preferred leader and leader failover

-Each Kafka topic partition has a leader replica initially chosen by the controller during a topic creation.
+Each Kafka topic's partition has a leader replica initially chosen by the controller during a topic creation.
 I previously explained the algorithm for assignment the leaders to brokers.
 The leader assigned at the beginning is called a preferred leader.
 It can be recognized by examining the output from kafka topic details.